JordanMajd/Sphero-SDK/README.md

 ## About

+This is a minimal, unopinionated library to control the Sphero BB8 using Javascript over Bluetooth LE.

 This project was started out of a desire to learn and an impulse to hack everything I own.
 Initially, I started using libraries that other people had written but I had a desire to have a deeper understanding.
 The solution, was to write my own library to control the BB8.
 This has been healthy, I've learned a lot about Bluetooth LE and has inspired me to use it in other projects.

 ## Getting Started